fommil/fpmortals/manuscript/complete.md

     final def wrapThat[B]: B \&/ A = \&/.That(self)
     final def that[B]: B \&/ A = wrapThat
   }
   implicit class ThesePairOps[A, B](val self: (A, B)) {
     final def both: A \&/ B = \&/.Both(self._1, self._2)
   }
 ~~~~~~~~

-Annoyingly, `this` is a keyword in Java and Scala and must be called
+Annoyingly, `this` is a keyword in Scala and must be called with
-with back-ticks, or as `.wrapThis`.
+back-ticks, or as `.wrapThis`.

 `These` has typeclass instances for